 Sparring Will Help You Sharpen Your Tools

 The best way to prepare for a fight is to spar.
-Sparring is the closest simulation you will have to a fight, without fighting.
+Sparring is the closest simulation you will have to fight, without fighting.
 Therefore, it is important to spar with different types of opponents.
 Technical sparring is ideal for improving your timing and technique, but harder sparring is also beneficial because it will prepare you for the ring.

 Watch: Technical Sparring with Lumpinee Champion Penake